Causal Machine Learning: A Survey and Open Problems: Graphical Causal Models

-BNs give rise to utilizing structural knowledge about the distribution of interest to represent it more efficiently.
-However, BNs remain oblivious to \emph{interventions} on the distribution's underlying process, as we will see in this subsection.
+BNs utilize structural knowledge about the distribution of interest to represent it more efficiently.
+However, they remain oblivious to \emph{interventions} on the distribution's underlying process, which are essential to understand the effects of changes, as we will see in this subsection.

-As previously described, the random variable $D$ quantifies the duration of the sprinkler turned on.
-Imagine that you are interested in reasoning about what would happen if we fix it to value $d$, given that, e.g., there might be a non-linear relationship between the sprinkler and the slipperiness that you seek to understand better.
+As in the previous example, random variable $D$ quantifies the duration of the sprinkler being turned on.
+Imagine that you are interested in investigating the effect of fixing it to value $D = d$, given that, e.g., there might be a non-linear relationship between the sprinkler and the slipperiness that you seek to understand better.